Azul3DInc/ClangToStringTemplate/README.md

 ClangToStringTemplate also includes a Vim plugin integration.
 The plugin can automatically gather the necessary file paths to invoke the tool and seamlessly fit into your development workflow.

-You can install the Vim Plugin with `vim-plug` with:
+You can install the Vim plugin with `vim-plug` with:

 ```vim
 Plug 'Azul3DInc/ClangToStringTemplate', {'rtp': 'cpp-gen/'}